-Earlier, I did a brief history of myself—in short, an extended bio—and put off my publishing history for another post.
-There’s not much that’s very special about much of my publishing, which had the usual ups and downs for a beginner to the world of marketing and media.
+There’s not much that’s very special about some of my publishing, which had the usual ups and downs for a beginner to the world of marketing and media.
 I had all the writing skills, but didn’t have the knowledge to navigate the industry as well as I needed to.
-That’s typical.
+That’s typical for new writers.
 The sheer number of people writing can be a shock to a new publisher, as well as the formatting, online marketing, social decisions, FB groups, this-thing-called-twitter, and scouting outlets for sales.
 And of course the not so nice people lurking in corners, the ones who always find the new kid.

 I also had a low budget, literally shoestring at first—again, like so many authors.
 This created a bit of a vicious cycle for a while, since you need to put in money to get something started.
 Sometimes the covers weren’t the fanciest—sometimes I made connections with people I shouldn’t have because I was so eager for networking.
 Signing anything is a little quicksand of its own, since there are always people interested in it, but you do have to be careful.
 I’d spend hours a day learning the little logistics of formatting books—now it’s just a snap, since I’ve figured out what works—and over time, I learned.
 And learned.
 And learned.
 And learned.